A Guide to Visiting Graceland

 I recognize Elvis is a phenom due his good looks and the birth of rock-n-roll, but it truly amazes me how many people idolize movie stars and musicians who are philanderers and drug addicts yet crucify politicians and athletes and the regular Joe who participate in the same follies!

 Yes, that was probably a controversial statement.
-While it is not my intent is not to take away anything from Elvis, it is true that movie stars and musicians seem to get a pass for bad behavior.
+While it is not my intent is not to take anything away from Elvis, it is true that movie stars and musicians seem to get a pass for bad behavior.
 Just to name a few…Mick Jagger, Stephen Tyler, Keith Richards.

 Anyway, Graceland and all of Elvis’ contributions to Rock-n-Roll were impressive to say the least.
 I’m glad I chose the Elvis Experience Tour.
 I’ve been on enough planes that I probably didn’t need to see his customized jets, but a lot of people would probably like them and it only costs $5 more to add them.
 Graceland is definitely worth a visit!
 ETB